-Our inquiry into this matter revealed that a maximum of about \$1,900 was expended on these lobbying activities.
-The estimated Federal portion, in violation of applicable appropriation act restrictions, was less than \$300.
+Our inquiry into this matter revealed that less than an estimated \$300 of Federal funds was expended by CSUN on these lobbying activities in violation of applicable appropriation act restrictions.
 The estimate is based on data requested from and furnished by CSUN's Financial Aid Office.
 There were no records showing actual time spent on this project.